mattybrad/drumkid/docs/v6/manual.md

 - "Processor" should be "ATmega328P (Old Bootloader)" - please note that it needs to be the old bootloader specifically!
 - "Port" will depend on your setup - try changing this if you're having trouble

 To test that you're able to upload code, try opening the "Blink" example sketch (File > Examples > Basics > Blink) then uploading it to DrumKid (Sketch > Upload).
 If successful, one of the LEDs should start flashing on and off.
-Next, try uploading the latest DrumKid code from https://github.com/mattybrad/drumkid - start by downloading the whole project (repository) as a ZIP file, then unzip it to a folder on your computer, open the arduino/1.1/drumkid/drumkid.ino file, and upload this sketch to the Arduino.
+Next, try uploading the latest DrumKid code from https://github.com/mattybrad/drumkid - start by downloading the whole project (repository) as a ZIP file, then unzip it to a folder on your computer, open the arduino/1.2/drumkid/drumkid.ino file (or a later version if it exists), and upload this sketch to the Arduino.

 If you encounter any problems uploading code to the Arduino, check the following:
 - The switch on the underside of the PCB should be set to "Arduino"